masonyoungblood/cattle_brand_data/README.md

 1990, 1998, and 2003 are scans of the printed books, and thus have noise and artifacts that interfere with optical character recognition (OCR).
-As such, we chose to manually extract the cattle brands and zip codes from these first three books by hand (*in progress*).
+Manual extraction is extremely labor intensive, so we chose to only collect the cattle brands and zip codes from 1990.
 2008, 2014, 2015, and 2016, on the other hand, are the original PDF files.
 We chose to automatically extract the cattle brands and zip codes from these latter four books using [Tesseract OCR](https://tesseract-ocr.github.io/) ([version